Syno: Structured Synthesis for Neural Operators: Primitives

 Furthermore, this \emph{bottom-up primitive} also has \emph{top-down semantics}, namely to flatten a tensor of shape \texttt{[N / B, B]} into \texttt{[N]} by merging the two dimensions.
 We name it as \prim{Merge}, which is actually a common \emph{tensor view operation}.
-A view is just another way of accessing a tensor, and we identify that various arithmetic operations (\texttt{+}, \texttt{*}, \texttt{/}, etc.) on tensor coordinates actually correspond to views.
-For example, the addition of coordinate expressions is equivalent to extracting neighbor elements, which is \prim{Unfold}.
+A view is just another way of accessing a tensor.
+Various arithmetic operations (\texttt{+}, \texttt{*}, \texttt{/}, etc.) on tensor coordinates actually correspond to views.
+For example, the addition of coordinate expressions is equivalent to extracting neighboring elements, which is \prim{Unfold}.
 Similarly, adding a constant is \prim{Shift}, multiplication is \prim{Split} and \prim{Stride}, and discarding an expression is \prim{Expand}.
 We summarize them in the class of views in \cref{tab:primitive-table}.
-All of them except \prim{Expand} and \prim{Stride} do not discard or replicate elements and thus have high quality.
-The two low-quality primitives could be useful for special cases such as up-sampling and dilated convolution.
+All of them do not discard or replicate elements and thus have high quality, except \prim{Expand} and \prim{Stride}, which could be useful for special cases such as up-sampling and dilated convolution.
 For semantic completeness, we keep them but limit their occurrences in each synthesized operator.

-Aside from coordinate expressions that extract elements from tensors, we need primitives to actually perform the computation.
+Aside from coordinate expressions that extract elements from tensors, we need primitives to actually perform computations.
 For now, we only support linear operations in \sys, so elements from multiple tensors are multiplied and summed up.
-The reductions (\texttt{RDom} in \cref{list:halide-example}) can be abstracted to a primitive \prim{Reduce}, which adds a sum reduction loop.
+The reduction (\texttt{RDom} in \cref{list:halide-example}) can be abstracted to a primitive \prim{Reduce}, which adds a sum reduction loop.
 Meanwhile, a \prim{Share} primitive indexes two tensors with the same coordinate expression, and performs multiplication between the two tensors.
 The top-down semantics of \prim{Reduce} and \prim{Share} are mainly \emph{tensor contraction operations}.
-A contraction involves combining two tensors along a certain dimension~\cite{greub1978}, e.g., the input channels of input and weight tensors are contracted in \cref{list:halide-example}.
+A contraction involves combining two tensors along a certain dimension~\cite{greub1978}; e.g., the input channels of input and weight tensors are contracted in \cref{list:halide-example}.